-To keep you full on few calories, fill at least half your plate with non-starchy vegetables such as spinach, capsicum, kale, carrots, broccoli, cucumber etc. There are lots of lovely fast day suggestions on the recipes page and more on the Blood Sugar Diet Online course.
+To keep you full on few calories, fill at least half your plate with non-starchy vegetables such as spinach, capsicum, kale, carrots, broccoli, cucumber etc. You can find recipes and fast day suggestions on the recipes page here or at thefast800.com/articles-and-recipes.

 Try to avoid wasted calories in sweet or starchy foods, such as cakes, bread, pasta, rice, processed cereals and potatoes.
 And avoid alcohol too (sorry!).

-To help you stick as closely as possibly to the 800 calorie limit you may want to utilise an app such as MyFitnessPal to count your calories, or alternatively join the BSD online program (www.thebloodsugardiet.com.au), which provides meal plans and recipes that are based around an 800 calorie fasting day.
+To help you stick as closely as possibly to the 800 calorie limit you may want to utilise an app such as MyFitnessPal to count your calories, or alternatively join the Fast 800 online program (www.thefast800.com), which provides meal plans and recipes that are based around an 800 calorie fasting day.